 It also monitors whether the person’s stroke is getting better or worse as time goes by as the patient is reexamined.

-There are 11 categories that qualify and include if the patient:
+11 categories qualify and include the patient:

 - Is awake.